Emotional Support and Service Animals

 Public Behavior of the Animal

 The health and safety of other students, faculty and staff may also be taken into consideration.
-For this reason, the service animal:
+For this reason, the service or assistance animal:

 • must not be allowed to act in a disruptive manner (sniffing people, store shelves, dining tables or the personal belongings of others, barking, initiating contact without the owner’s permission) or in an aggressive manner.